phytec/doc-bsp-yocto/source/coprocessor/coprocessor.rst

       (gdb) continue

 8. Zephyr will not boot up and hang in a fault condition.
 This is expected.
-   To overcome this issue, break execution with Ctrl+C, reset the coprocessor and continue again.
+   To overcome this issue, break execution with :kbd:`Ctrl+C`, reset the coprocessor and continue again.

    .. code-block:: console